The village of the Bronze Age

 Other buildings of historical interest situated in the center as the Bishop’s Palace in 1560 with the late Renaissance façade highlighted with the coats of arms of the bishop-Baron, the Governor’s Palace of the XVI century with three balconies and decorations belonging to the Renaissance, the Palaces of Pepe and Cenci families, the Church of Saint Lucia of the twelfth century, Amati Palace, Palace Lagravinese, Devitofranceschi Palace, the Tower Capece, the baroque Church of San Cataldo in 1783 and the Church of San Quirico built between the XVII and XVIII century.

-In the countryside of Cisternino there are several farms as a true representation of the lodging of a time as: Masseria Montereale, Villa Cenci, Devitofranceschi, Masseria Costa and Masseria Montanaro.
+In the countryside of Cisternino there are several farms as a true representation of the lodging of time as Masseria Montereale, Villa Cenci, Devitofranceschi, Masseria Costa and Masseria Montanaro.

 In Cisternino there is no shortage of popular events such as the commemoration of San Quirico and Juliet as the Patron Saint of Cisternino, where the whole country is adorned in festive decorations and rejoices with parades, band concerts and firework that take place in the first week of August, or the editions of Festival Stones sing (Festival Pietre che Cantano) or festivals such as that of the orecchiette and the one of rabbit in August and grapes in September.